 Tengen - the title

 Tengen is the fifth of the seven big titles in Japanese professional Go.
-The winner's prize is ¥14,000,000 currently.
+The winner's prize is ¥14,000,000 currently, sponsored by six local newspapers.
+Tournament website.
 All professional players of the Nihon Ki-in and Kansai Ki-in can participate.
 Tengen ("origin of heaven") is also a Japanese go term used to designate the central point of the go board.

 The Tengen shares most of its structure with the other big titles in Japan - the winner of a preliminary tournament (in this case a single knockout tournament) plays a best of five match against the previous year's title holder.
 This has been the case since the 6th Tengen in 1980.
 Prior to that it was a match between the final two players from the knockout tournament, making it much more difficult to be a repeat title holder (as Kato Masao was able to achieve in 1978 and 1979).